selimslab/selimslab.github.io/_posts/philosophy/2020-5-29-big-history.md

 ---
-Layout: Post
+layout: Post
-Title:  The Big History, From Start To End
+title:  The Big History, From Start To End
-Tags: thoughts recommended
+tags: thoughts recommended
-Category: philosophy
+category: philosophy
 ---

 in the grand scheme of things, our lives are a brief glimpse of light

-so petty are ideologies, nations, religions, money,  power, pleasure..
+so petty are ideologies, nations, religions, money,  power, pleasure, pain..

 ## Cosmic Calendar